$643,573Average Value$344Average Price per Sq Ft5Homes For Sale

 Quaint homes on shady streets

 Most homes were built in the early to mid-20th century and can be Cape Cod, colonial revival or Craftsman.
 “The typical house will be two-story with a brick or stone exterior and overlapping wood planks, or clapboard style, in the front,” Warnement says.
 “Neighbors are close by.
 There’s not a lot of huge lots, but there are some.”
-Sidewalks are prominent on residential streets, usually under the cover of mature oak or elm trees.
+Sidewalks are prominent on the neighborhood streets, usually under the cover of mature oak or elm trees.
 The price range of the homes in Grandview Heights is between $400,000 and $600,000, and the living space is between 1500 and 2500 square feet.
 Detached garages are typical of many older homes.
 Grandview Yard is a mixed-use development combining residential, retail and office space.
 Most of the property is rental, but there are opportunities to purchase a condo.
 The homes in that development were built in the 2010s and 2020s.

 Different styles of multi-family duplexes are sprinkled throughout the community of Grandview.